 3 aircraft carrier strike groups in western Pacific ahead of Trump visit

 The USS Nimitz joined the Roosevelt and Reagan in the region.
-The Nimitz announcement comes a day after the Roosevelt entered the western Pacific.
+The Nimitz announcement came a day after the Roosevelt entered the western Pacific.

-The deployments comes as the U.S., Japan and South Korean maritime forces are conducting a trilateral exercise aimed at improving ballistic missile defenses.
+The deployments came as U.S., Japanese and South Korean maritime forces were conducting a trilateral exercise aimed at improving ballistic missile defenses.

-On Monday, Japan's defense minister asserted North Korea's nuclear and ballistic missile capabilities have grown to an "unprecedented, critical and imminent" level, requiring "different responses" to the threat.
+On Monday, Japan's defense minister asserted that North Korea's nuclear and ballistic missile capabilities had grown to an "unprecedented, critical and imminent" level, requiring "different responses."

-The minister, Itsunori Onodera, said the rising threat compels his country to endorse the U.S. view that "all options" must be considered, which President Trump says includes possible military action.
+The minister, Itsunori Onodera, said the rising threat compels his country to endorse the U.S. view that "all options" must be considered, which Trump has said includes possible military action.
 Japan was alarmed by North Korea twice launching ballistic missiles over Japanese territory, in August and in September.

 U.S. Defense Secretary Jim Mattis slammed Pyongyang for defying U.N.
 Security Council resolutions against its nuclear and ballistic missile programs.